soapbox-pub/rebased/docs/development/API/differences_in_mastoapi_responses.md

 For the following stream types, there is a second element in the array:

-- `list`: The second element is the id of the list.
+- `list`: The second element is the id of the list, as a string.
 - `hashtag`: The second element is the name of the hashtag.
 - `public:remote:media` and `public:remote`: The second element is the domain of the corresponding instance.